 What are the requirements for AB540?

-- Student must have attended high school in Calfornia for three years or more;
+- Students must have attended high school in CA for three year or more;

 - Student must have graduated from a California High School or attained the equivalent of a high school diploma (i.e., passed the GED or CA High School Proficiency Exam (CHSPE);

 - Student must register or be currently enrolled in one of the three state institutions of higher learning (CCC, CSU, UC);

 - Student without immigration status must file an affidavit with the college or university stating that they/s/he will apply/legalize their/his/her status or will do so as soon as s/he is eligible to do so.

 - Complete this online tool to learn if you qualify for in-state tuition: CA In-State Tuition Tool

 - SB68 expands AB540 by counting years spent at a Community College and Adult School towards AB540 eligibility.

 The California Dream Act Service Incentive Grant Program (DSIG) encourages California Dream Act Application (CADAA) students with a Cal Grant B award to perform community or volunteer service.
 The California Student Aid Commission (CSAC) will award up to $3,000 per academic year (up to $1,500 per semester) to 2,500 eligible students.
 The grant will be available to the student for up to 8 semesters while they have an active Cal Grant B award.
 Students will need to apply annually to participate in the California Dream Act Service Incentive Grant Program (DSIG).

 What are the grant requirements: